Dr. James L. Jackson, NCC, LPC-S, RPT™-S, Registered Sand Therapist – Consultant/Trainer

 educational, supervisory, and clinical work, and is a member of the Association for Play Therapy and the Alabama Association for Play Therapy.

-Instructional methods: Instructional methods utilized in programs will be based on Dr. Jackson’s extensive teaching experience, including experiences developing and teaching Introductory and Advanced Play Therapy coursework.
+Instructional methods: Instructional methods utilized in programs will be based on Dr. Jackson’s 30 years of teaching experience, including experiences developing and teaching Introductory and Advanced Play Therapy coursework and graduate-level coursework.
 Instructional methods will include both psychoeducational discussion of structural frameworks of theoretical concepts (Knowledge, Comprehension areas of Bloom’s Taxonomy of Cognitive Objectives) as well as Application, Analysis, Synthesis, and Evaluation opportunities through guided practice.
 Audio/Video recordings, group discussion, lecture, and experiential activities and processing will be implemented.

 Post test: For all programs that are not delivered in a face-to-face format, assessment will be directly related to the program objectives and will assess attendee mastery of cognitive objectives at the knowledge, comprehension, application, and assessment, synthesis, and evaluation levels of the material and experiences provided during the program using Bloom’s Taxonomy of Cognitive Objectives.
 Post testing will be conducted with respect for confidential and sensitive information and materials, and will be required for all non-contact programs, including webinars, to ensure participants performed all work for which credit is awarded.
 Post tests will be of sufficient depth to measure both applied and conceptual knowledge